datastax/python-driver/docs/topics/models.rst

     :attr:`~cqlengine.columns.BaseColumn.required`
         If True, this model cannot be saved without a value defined for this column.
 Defaults to False.
 Primary key fields always require values.

+    :attr:`~cqlengine.columns.BaseColumn.static`
+        Defined a column as static.
+Static columns are shared by all rows in a partition.

 Model Methods
 =============
     Below are the methods that can be called on model instances.